 I occasionally get this question – especially around the time of tax refunds.
-When someone comes up with an additional $1,000 dollars, they want to know how to best use that money to help out their overall financial condition.
+When someone comes up with an extra $1,000, they often want to know how to best use that money wisely to help out their overall financial condition.

 Of course this question has different answers for different situations.
-I’ll run through several different sets of conditions that a person might find him or herself in, and some suggestions for how you might use that $1,000 to best improve your financial standing.
-It’s important to note that you don’t have to have an extra $1,000 lying around to use this advice – you could have an extra ten or twenty or fifty bucks a week and put it to work with the same principles.
+I’ll run through several different sets of conditions that a person might find him or herself in, and some suggestions for how you might use an extra $1,000 to best improve your financial standing.
+(It’s important to note that you don’t have to have an extra $1,000 lying around to use this advice – you could have an extra ten or twenty or fifty bucks a week and put it to work with the same principles.)
 The point is to find money that isn’t being spent on something critical, and put it to work for you!
 Even small steps amount to wonders.

 If you have consumer debt, including credit card debt, auto loans, student loans and the like, it makes the most sense to use this money to bring down your overall debt balance or eliminate it if you can.

-If the interest rate on your debt (or a portion of your debt) is greater than about 3% or 4%, you aren’t likely to find a better way to “invest” than to eliminate some of your interest costs.
+If the interest rate on your debt is greater than about 3% or 4%, you aren’t likely to find a better way to invest an extra $1,000 than to eliminate some of your interest costs.
 This is because debt is a negative investment – when you have debt that carries an interest rate of 8%, year over year while the debt balance is there, you are “earning” a –8% return on that money.

 Some folks recommend eliminating all debt, but that’s a bit impractical in today’s world.
 Low-cost mortgage debt and auto loans can be good uses of leverage – especially mortgage debt at the rates we’ve seen of late.
 I suggest that you focus on the highest rate consumer debt first and foremost, eliminating this drag on your financial state.
 Once you’ve eliminated every debt except for mortgage debt, you can move on to other pursuits.
 Eliminating consumer debt at high interest rates is the best move you can make to improve your financial self.